ksnikitha629/faircheck/README.md

 # FairCheck: Bias Detection Tool

 ## Overview
 FairCheck is a tool designed to evaluate whether a predictive model exhibits bias across different groups.
+AI was used to debug code for this assignment.

 ## Features
 - Computes fairness metrics: